-The USC Detection Dogs for Conservation team was co-founded as a not-for-profit organisation in 2015 by researchers Associate Professor Celine Frere and Dr Romane Cristescu.
+The USC Detection Dogs for Conservation team was co-founded in 2015 by researchers Associate Professor Celine Frere and Dr Romane Cristescu.

 The academics came together with a shared vision of using detection dogs to protect and preserve Australia's unique wildlife - home to many species that are under threat.